SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 really mind-changing for me.

 In _The Great Divorce_ (chapter 11) there is a scene where a man has a lizard on his shoulder, representing his sinful nature.
-An angel offers to kill it with a burning hands (reminiscent, at least, of a flaming sword).
+An angel offers to kill it with burning hands (reminiscent, at least, of a flaming sword).
 In the end, he does this.
 The man becomes more perfected, and the lizard becomes a horse which he rides into deeper heaven.